 By providing a common framework for understanding what should be done to be able to claim they are working towards sustainability.
 By providing tools for learning, assessing, measuring, and managing for sustainability.

-Your experience with the different rating and accreditation organizations?
+Your experience with a different rating and accreditation organizations?

 There are more 150 certification schemes for hotels throughout the world.
 They range in quality from excellent to very poor.
 That difference in quality is a key reason the GSTC was originally created, to assess the quality of standards used by those certification schemes.